-The spatial approach in Policy 2 of the NLPCS Full Draft Plan 2014 is to focus development in the main towns and service centres (including Alnwick) which are the key hubs for services.
+The spatial approach of the NLPCS is to focus development in the main towns and service centres (including Alnwick) which are the key hubs for services.
 New housing development in the open countryside is to continue to be restricted.

 The NLPCS sets the amount of housing for each delivery area and each main town and service centre, prioritises housing development on previously developed land and seeks a mix of housing at appropriate densities.
-(Policy 14).

 The NLPCS takes the view that extending choice in the housing market will assist economic development and accordingly seeks to ensure a mix of size and tenure type in housing to be provided, as well as encouraging specialist housing provision to meet the needs of the elderly and vulnerable groups in the population.
-(Policies 17 and 18).

-In view of the ongoing need for affordable housing, particularly in the north and west of the county, the NLPCS identifies a target need for 35% of housing provision in North Northumberland to be for affordable housing.
-(Policy15).
+In view of the ongoing need for affordable housing, particularly in the north and west of the county, the NLPCS identifies an overall target need for 30% affordable housing in the county although given current provision in the pipeline only 15% affordable provision is to be required in the short term.